jaclu/tmux-menus/README.md

 Default: `'\\'`

-To indicate that the window is in  synchronized panes mode, you can add something like this to your status bar
+#### Indication when window is in synchronized panes mode

+You can add this snippet to your status bar
 ```
 #{?pane_synchronized,*** PANES SYNCED! *** ,}
 ```